When will Georgia know who won the governor’s race? Abrams hopes for runoff

 Mail-in ballots from seven counties had not tallied all their votes by early Wednesday morning, the Atlanta Journal-Constitution reported.
 Once those ballots are counted, the race will officially be called, with either an outright winner or a runoff.

+Later in the day, the vote count narrowed, with Abrams hoping to narrow an approximately 15,000 vote gap needed to force a runoff, the AJC reported.

-Abrams has vowed to stay in the race until “every vote is counted,” according to CBS News, but the shape of the race, and her chances, will become more clear as vote counts trickle in through Wednesday morning.
+Abrams has vowed to stay in the race until “every vote is counted,” according to CBS News, but the shape of the race, and her chances, will become more clear as vote counts trickles in Wednesday.

+“We have an incredibly experienced Atlanta-based team, and they know the Georgia Code and they know these counties,” said Lauren Groh-Wargo, Stacey Abrams’ campaign manager, according to the AJC.
+“So, we are looking at all options.”

 Comments